dplesca/purehugo/README.md

 Notice the configuration necessary for disqus comments (just setting the disqusShortname); the twitter, github, stack overflow and linkedin handlers (for the site sidebar); the site description and enabling Google Analytics reporting.

-### Syntax Highlighting

-Syntax highlighting is enabled by default and uses the [Rainbow](http://craig.is/making/rainbows) highlighting library.
-All you need to do is add a language identifier to a code block.

-For example, to apply Go syntax highlighting in Markdown:

-    ```go
-        package main

-        import "fmt"

-        func main() {
-          fmt.Println("Hello, 世界")
-        }
-    ```

 ### Responsive Images

 For responsive images you could use the built-in responsive image shortcode (without the `/**/` characters):